 When’s the ideal time to start thinking about retirement?

 Thinking about retirement already?
 Chances are, if you’re reading this, you’re an expatriate in a low-tax jurisdiction.
 Lower taxes mean more income that you can use to build a secure financial future.
 So, when should you start thinking about retirement?
+When should you start saving/investing for retirement?
 The answer is – as early as possible.
 Let’s consider the question another way.
 How many years of post-work life will you enjoy?
 Perhaps 25, maybe 35.
 You’ll need your retirement plan to fund these – which means starting early and letting compound growth do the heavy lifting for you.

 Start thinking about retirement as soon as you can